CharlieLiu17/charlieliu17.github.io/_portfolio/1Techniq.md

   }
 </style>

   Techniq is a computer vision athlete analysis app that can be used for virtually every physical sport.
 Techniq takes professional footage the user inputs (i.e. Steph Curry shooting a basketball) and also takes the user's own footage (i.e. themself shooting the basketball).
-Techniq can sync the two footages down to the frame and will then give you frame by frame comparison of the user's form against the professional.
+Techniq can sync the two footages down to the frame and will then give the user frame-by-frame comparison of the user's form against the professional.
 Techniq will give differences in form in degrees for all parts of the body.

 ## Examples